tsouanas/unicodef-thatex/README.md

 [ThaTeX]-influenced, together with their compiled outputs.
 You can install and use them without installing [unicodef].

 See [unicodefs.md] for a list of all sequences defined by the provided files in `defs/`.

 See [unicodef] for more info on how to install and use these.

+## Using make(1)

-Also included is my Makefile that facilitates building and installing from within the repo.
+Also included is a Makefile that facilitates building and installing from within the repo.
+Start by cloning:
-First clone this repo:

 ```sh
 git clone https://github.com/tsouanas/unicodef-thatex
 ```

-## Using make(1):

-Inside the `unicodef-thatex` directory you can run:
+Now, inside the `unicodef-thatex` directory you can run:

 * `make` runs `unicodef.py` on `defs/*` generating files at `outfiles/`;
 * `make install` copies all oufiles to `~/.unicodef/`;